diegopacheco/diegopacheco-architecture-library/src/philosofy/DEFENSIVE.md

 Your code should be resilient.
 It should not break that easily.

-Considering the following sudo-code with Scala 3x:
+Consider the following pseudo-code with Scala 3x:

 ```scala
 class ProducService(